-Lawsuits are being filed against the manufacturers of electronic cigarettes because the batteries in the devices have been known to overheat and explode during normal use, and also during charging, causing severe burns to users and property damage.
+Lawsuits are being filed against the manufacturers of electronic cigarettes (e-cigs) because the batteries in the devices have been known to overheat and explode during normal use, and also during charging, causing severe burns to users and property damage.

-Why are Electronic Cigarettes so Dangerous
+Why are Electronic Cigarettes Exploding

-Most of the fires occur when the battery is being charged in a USB port or being carried in a person's pocket.
+Most of the fires involving e-cigarettes occur when the battery is being charged in a USB port or being carried in a person's pocket.
 The problem appears to be that different USB ports put out different levels of current, which can cause the battery to overheat.
 Additionally, if a battery is being carried in a person's pocket, it can come in contact with loose metal objects (such as keys, coins or jewelry), which can cause it to short.

 The explosions often could be prevented if the manufacturers utilized overcharging technology and locking mechanisms that would prevent the devices from unintentionally activating, or by having the positive and negative leads on the batteries protected from contact with metal objects.